workingDog/pochi/README.md

 ![presenter](images/presenterpage3.png)

-When no presentation is selected and the **Start** button is pressed, **Pochi Presenter** will display a collection of empty whiteboards for the presenter to draw on using the draw tool.
+When no presentation is selected and the **Start** button is pressed, **Pochi Presenter** will display a collection of empty whiteboards for the presenter to draw on using the drawing tool.
+The board collection consist of 4 whiteboards, a green chalkboard and a blackboard.

 ![presenter](images/presenterpage4.png)